Path-Check/gaen-mobile/docs/DATA_DICTIONARY.md

 `src/AffectedUserFlow/exposureNotificationAPI.ts`

-All builds of the app have a feature for users to submit their device's local exposure keys to their region's exposure notification server.
-This includes two requests that leave the device with a data payload:
+All builds of the app have a feature for users to submit their device's local exposure keys to their region's exposure notification server; this includes two requests that leave the device with a data payload:

 1. submission of a verification token to a verification server.